DataDog/the-monitor/metric-graphs-101/metric_graphs_101_summary_graphs.md

 ## Aggregation across space

 Not all metric queries make sense broken out by host, container, or other unit of infrastructure.
-So you will often need some *aggregation across space* to sensibly visualize your metrics.
+So you will often need some *aggregation across space* to create a metric visualization that sensibly reflects your infrastructure.
 This aggregation can take many forms: aggregating metrics by messaging queue, by database table, by application, or by some attribute of your hosts themselves (operating system, availability zone, hardware profile, etc.).

-Aggregation across space allows you to slice and dice your infrastructure to isolate exactly the metrics that matter most to you.
+Aggregation across space allows you to slice and dice your infrastructure to isolate exactly the metrics that make your key systems [observable](https://en.wikipedia.org/wiki/Observability).

 Instead of listing peak Redis latencies at the host level as in the example above, it may be more useful to see peak latencies for each internal service that is built on Redis.
 Or you can surface only the maximum value reported by any one host in your infrastructure: